apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Refers to the utility image that contains the command which can be utilized to retrieve or process role information.</p>
+<p>utility image contains command that can be used to retrieve of process role info</p>
 </td>
 </tr>
 <tr>